jeezzemax/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/mobilelistview/overview.md

 ### Manually building MobileListView items

-1. Create a new ASP.NET MVC 4 application (or Kendo UI ASP.NET MVC application if you have installed the [Kendo UI Visual Studio Extensions](/getting-started/using-kendo-with/aspnet-mvc/introduction#kendo-ui-for-asp.net-mvc-visual-studio-extensions)).
+1. Create a new ASP.NET MVC 4 application (or **UI for ASP.NET MVC** application if you have installed the [UI for ASP.NET MVC Visual Studio Extensions](/getting-started/using-kendo-with/aspnet-mvc/introduction#kendo-ui-for-asp.net-mvc-visual-studio-extensions)).
-If you decide not to use the Kendo UI Visual Studio Extensions, follow the steps from the [introduction](/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic in order to add Kendo UI Complete for ASP.NET MVC to the application.
+If you decide not to use the UI for ASP.NET MVC Visual Studio Extensions, follow the steps from the [introduction](/getting-started/using-kendo-with/aspnet-mvc/introduction) help topic in order to add **UI for ASP.NET MVC** to the application.
 1. Open "HomeController.cs" and modify the `Index` action method:

         public ActionResult Index()